fear (and its word-field: alarm, dread, qualm, worry, panic, horror, phobia, paranoia, and terror)

 Cathy Guisewite, cartoonist of "Cathy"

 Anger may be directed at someone or something or some circumstance, or just a generalized grrrrr at everything.
-Many things cause anger and the conniptions that come from it: loss, injustice, jealousy, loss of control, lack of hope, sleeplessness, fear, chemical imbalances, and physical pain.
+Many things cause anger and the conniptions that come from it : loss, injustice, jealousy, loss of control, lack of hope, sleeplessness, chemical imbalances, or physical pain.
 Anger can sometimes be a good thing that shows you something's not going right.
-That 'not-rightness' may be from an injustice someone else is doing, or some action that's aimed at you.
-Your anger may be a signal that it's your time to start taking action, though it would be wise not to act while your anger still has the upper hand in you.
-Raging anger can lead to behaviors which will make you feel shame.
+Though we will be angry at times, Jesus said not to let the sun go down on our anger.
+You can:

-You can do something about your anger in moments when you find yourself going into a rage.
+That way, anger doesn't feed on itself to steal our joy and that of those around us.
+You can do something about anger when you find yourself going into a rage.
 You can:

 |

-Facebook page email me || church-word meanings || about this site || subject index .
-If you like this site, please bookmark or link to it, and tell others about it! |
+|| church-word meanings || about this site || subject index .
+If you like this site, please bookmark or link to it, and tell others about it: --- > |